DA$^{2}$: Depth Anything in Any Direction: Acknowledgment

 \section{Acknowledgment}

-We sincerely thank Dr.~Hualie Jiang from CUHK (Shenzhen) for kindly providing access to Matterport3D's test set, and Yijing Guo from ShanghaiTech University for generously sharing the test set of PanoSUNCG.
-Their support is invaluable in enabling the comprehensive benchmark of DA$^2$.
-Our thanks also go to Luigi Piccinelli from ETH Zurich and Ruicheng Wang from USTC and MSRA for their thoughtful discussions.
+We sincerely thank Dr.~Hualie Jiang from CUHK(SZ) for providing access to Matterport3D's test split, which is invaluable in enabling the comprehensive benchmark.
+We also thank Luigi Piccinelli from ETH Zurich and Ruicheng Wang from USTC and MSRA for their thoughtful discussions.